Luke Buckmaster

 Damir’s various outbursts caused him to be expelled from the US Open in 2000 and banned from the women’s tour for six months by the World Tennis Association.
 But it’s the testimony about what went on privately – including violent assaults too shocking to recount here – that really hits hard, making the film startlingly personal.

 Dokic eventually freed herself from her father and made a comeback.
 But, as one interviewee puts it, “there was no fairytale ending; she was toughing out matches that she would have won in straight sets when she was younger”.
-This lack of a neat, conventionally uplifting conclusion posed a challenge for the film-makers, who perhaps could’ve done a little more to highlight Dokic’s recent achievements as a motivational speaker and spokesperson for family violence and mental health issues.
+This lack of a neat, conventionally uplifting conclusion posed a challenge for the film-makers, who perhaps could have done a little more to highlight Dokic’s recent achievements as a motivational speaker and spokesperson for family violence and mental health issues.

 Adding an additional emotional layer are tastefully staged re-enactments – brief but high impact, with the cinematographer, Bonnie Elliott, bringing a glossy cinematic polish.
 These moments avoid using the faces of the actors, framing shots for instance behind their backs or to the side, which works well, providing visual hooks while the real colour and detail come from the testimonies.
 The editor, Peter Crombie, does a fine job giving this documentary a nervy, pressure-packed energy: there’s a voltage to this film that makes it spark and vibrate.